Nxtaug2024/nxtappservices/README.md

 1. For Accessing webapp
     use 0.0.0.0:3000/ingredients

-2. KubeConfig Folder has used for Bash shell and Kubernetes EKs configurations
+2. KubeConfig Folder has been used for Bash shell and Kubernetes EKs configurations

 ## Stay in touch